DreamOfTheRedChamber/leetcode/README.md

-# This might be the last time I cracked Leetcode so crazy in my life!!!
+# This might be the last time I cracked Leetcode so crazily in my life!!!
 * [Typical whiteboard coding workflow](#whiteboard-workflow)
     * [Clarify questions](#whiteboard-workflow-clarify)
     * [Give a small but general enough example for discussing algo/DS](#whiteboard-workflow-context)